Processing math: 0%

 Solution:

-Clearly, $a_1=9+16=3^2+4^2$.
-Moreover, we have $$\begin{array}{rcl} a_n&=&\underbrace{22\ldots 2}_{n \textrm{ times}}\underbrace{44\ldots 4}_{n-1 \textrm{ times}}5 \\ &=& \underbrace{22\ldots 2}_{n \textrm{ times}}\cdot 10^n + \underbrace{44\ldots 4}_{n-1 \textrm{ times}}\cdot10+5 \\ &=& \dfrac{2\cdot(10^n-1)}{9}\cdot10^n+\dfrac{4(10^{n-1}-1)}{9}\cdot10+5 \\ &=& \dfrac{2\cdot10^{2n}-2\cdot10^n+4\cdot10^n+5}{9} \\ &=&\dfrac{10^{2n}-2\cdot10^n+1}{9}+\dfrac{10^{2n}+4\cdot10^n+4}{9} \\ &=& \left(\dfrac{10^n-1}{3}\right)^2+\left( \dfrac{10^n+2}{3} \right)^2 \end{array}.$$ Observe that $\dfrac{10^n-1}{3}$ and $\dfrac{10^n+2}{3}$ are integers since $10^n-1$ and $10^n+2$ are divisible by $3$ for any $n \geq 1$.
+Clearly, a_1=9+16=3^2+4^2.
+Moreover, we have \begin{array}{rcl} a_n&=&\underbrace{22\ldots 2}_{n \textrm{ times}}\underbrace{44\ldots 4}_{n-1 \textrm{ times}}5 \\ &=& \underbrace{22\ldots 2}_{n \textrm{ times}}\cdot 10^n + \underbrace{44\ldots 4}_{n-1 \textrm{ times}}\cdot10+5 \\ &=& \dfrac{2\cdot(10^n-1)}{9}\cdot10^n+\dfrac{4(10^{n-1}-1)}{9}\cdot10+5 \\ &=& \dfrac{2\cdot10^{2n}-2\cdot10^n+4\cdot10^n+5}{9} \\ &=&\dfrac{10^{2n}-2\cdot10^n+1}{9}+\dfrac{10^{2n}+4\cdot10^n+4}{9} \\ &=& \left(\dfrac{10^n-1}{3}\right)^2+\left( \dfrac{10^n+2}{3} \right)^2 \end{array}.
+Observe that \dfrac{10^n-1}{3} and \dfrac{10^n+2}{3} are integers since 10^n-1 and 10^n+2 are divisible by 3 for any n \geq 1.